Waiheke's Lantern House Is The Perfect Respite From Modern Life

 It’s like walking through the backstage entrance of an elegant club.
 Hushed glow and brimming anticipation usher my descent down the stairs from the nearby carport onto a narrow lit stone path, leading towards the sleek hallway.
 Here at the Lantern House, a sophisticated jewel of a home perched on a steep slope, 90m above Onetangi Beach, it’s more of a peaceful refuge than a gilded nightclub though.

-Guided by natural light into the main living area, my tired city eyes adjust and take in the main event — a view so breathtaking, I can’t help but gasp.
+Guided by natural light into the main living area, my tired city eyes adjust and take in the main event.
 Straight ahead is a shimmering scene, framed by native green bush dipping into a graceful V-formation.
 “Our friends call it the cleavage,” laugh the home’s owners, Jonathan Rutherfurd Best and Andrew Glenn.

 The stylish pair motion for me to take a seat at their round antique dining table for coffee and a slice of Jonathan’s apple cake baked earlier for a family gathering.
-In between charming conversation and the moreish cake, my eyes keep wandering out towards the rapturous view, begging not to be ignored.
+In between charming conversation and the moreish cake, my eyes keep wandering out towards the rapturous view.

 “We had about 20 people over for a meal, and even though we have areas with plenty of seating, everyone is always drawn to this window seat and the view,” says Jonathan.